Connecticut Premiere of “Ocean Filibuster” Takes Place May 4-6

 She considers her performance piece—an important form of community and storytelling in itself—an opportunity for building a relationship to an issue.
 It can also be an excuse to have a broad, interdisciplinary conversation about the topics that the show addresses.
 Her hope is that experiencing the show and the surrounding events will prompt participants to take immediate action in their own towns.
 “One of the reasons I love doing the show is because I keep learning so much, and I’m constantly inspired by the local activism that is happening all around me,” Pearl said.

-Pearl first became interested in work that merged movement and theater at the University of Washington, where learned about the work of noted director Anne Bogart.
+Pearl first became interested in work that merged movement and theater at the University of Washington, where she learned about the work of noted director Anne Bogart.
 After getting her B.A. in Drama in 1994, Pearl connected with the Welsh theater company Brith Gof, which sparked her excitement in creating site-specific work.
 She started working with like-minded writer and New Orleans-native Lisa D’Amour, coming together to stage their first interdisciplinary work as the team PearlDamour, “The Grove,” outdoors in Austin, Texas in 1997.
-She and D’Amour were interested in upending traditional theatre conventions.
+She and D’Amour were interested in upending traditional theater conventions.
 “What would happen if we flipped all those relationships on their heads?”
 Pearl said.

-It is a quest for knowledge that motivated Pearl and D’Amour to tackle an idea.
+It is a quest for knowledge that motivates Pearl and D’Amour to tackle an idea.
 “We choose to do a project because we don’t know something,” Pearl said of her company.
 “We always have to bring in either creative collaborators who have different skills, or reach out of our bubble to talk to people who know things that we don’t.”

 In 2016, American Repertory Theater’s Ryan McKittrick saw PearlDamour’s work “Lost in the Meadow” in Pennsylvania, and commissioned the company to create “Ocean Filibuster” in collaboration with Harvard University’s Center for the Environment.